-For decades, NGOs, researchers and farmers have collaborated to promote locally appropriate agroecological practices that, through increasing efficiency, substituting external inputs for locally available ones, and redesigning cropping systems, improve the sustainability of farming systems.
+For decades, NGOs, researchers and farmers have collaborated to promote locally appropriate agroecological practices that improve the sustainability of farming systems by increasing efficiency, substituting external inputs for locally available ones, and redesigning cropping systems.

 Adapted varieties efficiently use locally available resources

 Agroecological approaches aim to reduce the amount of inputs (e.g. water, pesticides, fertilisers) needed to produce crops.
-Researchers worked with farmers to select rice varieties adapted to the socio-environmental conditions that characterise many highland farms: the relatively cold climate, the presence of rice blast disease, and farmers’ limited financial resources.
+In Madagascar, researchers worked with farmers to select rice varieties adapted to the socio-environmental conditions that characterise many highland farms: the relatively cold climate, the presence of rice blast disease, and farmers’ limited financial resources.

 20 rice varieties adapted to these conditions were identified and offered through research-farmer collaboration.
 These varieties have traits that support crop production without requiring external inputs.

 For example, researchers selected longer-maturing varieties with abundant vegetative production that were able to make use of mineralized nitrogen available in the soil, in addition to suppressing weeds.
 Varieties resistant to rice blast eliminated the need to purchase and apply costly chemical controls.